BellevueCollege/lmc-search-plugin/README.md

 # LMC Search Box Plugin

-Allows insertion of a library catalog search box into any WordPress page through the shortcode `[lmcsearchbox]`.
+Allows insertion of a library catalog search box into any WordPress page through the shortcode `[lmcsearchbox]` or via the `LMC Catalog Search Box` block.

 ## Code Functionality